 What if I don’t feel safe travelling to your office?

-We understand that you may not feel it is safe to travel at this time, even if your stay-at-home orders have been lifted.
-For some people, the best option is to wait until you feel ready to apply in person.
+We understand that you may not feel it is safe to travel at this time.
+The best option is to wait until you feel ready to apply in person.

-What if I am medically unable to travel to your office even though my state has opened up?
+What if I am medically unable to travel to your office?

 Do I have to replace my temporary/emergency passport in person at your office?

 Yes.
-If you are issued a temporary or emergency passport, you must lodge a new application using the PC8 Application for an Australian Passport Overseas form (not the renewal form) in person at one of our offices.
-Adults may lodge at any location worldwide.
-For child applications, the application must be lodged at an office in the country where the child is physically located.
+If you were issued a temporary or emergency passport, you must lodge a new application using the PC8 Application for an Australian Passport Overseas form (not the renewal form) in person at one of our offices.

 Do I need six months validity on my passport to travel?